 The presence of caverns which were thought to give access to the underworld indicates another aspect of the myth of Demeter which explains why the Eleusinian Mysteries dealt with afterlife.

-Demeter had a daughter, Core, to whom she was very attached; at one point the young woman disappeared; she was abducted by Hades, God of the Underworld, as she was picking flowers in a meadow near Eleusis.
-For nine days and nights Demeter sought Core; she then came to the court of Celeus, King of Eleusis, where Triptolemos, who herded his father's cattle, told her that ten days before a chariot drawn by black horses appeared in the fields, its driver's arm clasping around a shrieking girl.
-In retaliation against Zeus who had allowed the abduction to occur, Demeter forbade the trees to yield fruit and the herbs to grow and she swore that earth must remain barren until Core had returned.
-Eventually a compromise was reached: every year Core (with the name of Persephone) was to spend three months with Hades, as Queen of Tartarus and nine months with her mother (for the Romans this myth was referred to as that of Proserpina and Pluto).
+Demeter had a daughter, Kore, to whom she was very attached; at one point the young woman disappeared; she was abducted by Hades, God of the Underworld, as she was picking flowers in a meadow near Eleusis.
+For nine days and nights Demeter sought Kore; she then came to the court of Celeus, King of Eleusis, where Triptolemos, who herded his father's cattle, told her that ten days before a chariot drawn by black horses appeared in the fields, its driver's arm clasping around a shrieking girl.
+In retaliation against Zeus who had allowed the abduction to occur, Demeter forbade the trees to yield fruit and the herbs to grow and she swore that earth must remain barren until Kore had returned.
+Eventually a compromise was reached: every year Kore (with the name of Persephone) was to spend three months with Hades, as Queen of Tartarus and nine months with her mother (for the Romans this myth was referred to as that of Proserpina and Pluto).

 (left) Elements of the Great Propylaea; (right) bust of Emperor Antoninus Pius